Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 #### `testPlan`

-The test plan field ID of Xray test (execution) issues.
+The Jira field ID of test plans in Xray test (execution) issues.

 !!! note
     This option is necessary for server instances only.